-Tony’s Magic Cloth Technique This has the same downside that you will miss shots while exposing the foreground, but because it is a single exposure, you do save a bit of time over the HDR 2 exposure method
+Tony’s Magic Cloth Technique This has the same downside: you will miss shots while exposing the foreground, but because it is a single exposure, you do save a bit of time over the HDR 2 exposure method

 Northern Lights Exposure Guide

-If you have perfect weather and you have all the equipment, what do you do next?
-If you have a digital camera you can take many exposures and judge from your viewer.
+If you have perfect weather and all the equipment, what do you do next?
+If you have a digital camera, you can take many exposures and judge from the perspective of your viewer.
 Use these exposure times as a rough guide.
 They will give you a result in most Aurora conditions.
 Then adjust accordingly.
-I don’t believe there are any set rulles for which aspect to adjust.
+I don’t believe there are any set rules for which aspect to adjust.

-The following exposure guide should be use if you can clearly see the Northern lights with the Naked eye.
-Double these values if the aurora can’t be seen and try the adjustments mentioned below to fine-tune your northern lights exposure.
+The following exposure guide should be used if you can clearly see the northern lights with the naked eye.
+Double these values if the aurora can’t be seen, and try the adjustments mentioned below to fine-tune your northern lights exposure.

 Aurora Exposure Chart

 If the photos are too bright:

 - Reduce the exposure time – this will give you better stars

 - Reduce the iso – this will give you better quality

 - Smaller Aperture – this will give you better sharpness